hua-x/FullStack/README.md

 # FullStack
-a playground for IBM full stack cloud developer certificate
+a playground for IBM full stack cloud developer certificate.